- Blinkist, a Berlin-based startup, offers an app with thousands of nonfiction book summaries (blinks) that you can digest in 15 min.

 - ITKeyMedia met the Blinkist CEO Holger Seim at TechCrunch Disrupt 2019 and discovered the company’s ultimate goal – to create a leading consumer brand for lifelong learners.

 John F. Kennedy could read 1,200 words per minute and encouraged his staff personnel to learn speed reading and apply it in their lives.
 Franklin D. Roosevelt, the 32nd president of the U.S., started with reading two or three words at a time, then stretched that to three or four words, then six to eight words.
 Eventually, he was able to absorb an entire paragraph or a page at a single glance.
-If those leaders and many of their followers lived today, they would probably be the huge fans of the app Blinkist.
+In regards to the current generation, if the authors had chosen picture book illustrators for hire, then they could have captivated the attention of most young people.
+However, if those leaders and many of their followers lived today, they would probably be the huge fans of the app Blinkist.

 Read more by reading less.

 Founded in 2012 in Berlin, Blinkist offers an app that allows its users to read/listen to the highlights of over 3,000 nonfiction books in 15 minutes.
 The team uploads 40 new titles each month.
 Today, the app counts around 13 mln users.

 Ask yourself, ‘how many books did I read yesterday?’
 None?
 I read three: